AlexHYF/OOPSLA2023-Artifact/README.md

 To uninstall the artifact, run the following commands:
 ```
 [sudo] docker images           # To list the currently installed images
-[sudo] docker rmi prosynth     # To delete the prosynth image
+[sudo] docker rmi s3     # To delete the prosynth image
 [sudo] docker images           # To verify successful deletion
 ```